The Accompanying Frequency Polygon Represents

 Q: What if my data has a very irregular distribution?

 A: An irregular distribution can still be represented using a frequency polygon, but the resulting shape might be complex and require careful interpretation.
-The choice of class intervals may need to be adjusted to better capture the underlying pattern.
+The choice of class intervals may need to be adjusted to better capture the underlying pattern That's the whole idea..

 Q: Can I compare two frequency polygons with different sample sizes?

 A: Yes, you can compare frequency polygons with different sample sizes.
-In practice, , converting to percentages) to help with a more meaningful comparison.
-Still, you might want to consider normalizing the frequencies (e.Which means g.
-This allows for a clearer focus on the shape of the distribution rather than the absolute frequencies Easy to understand, harder to ignore..
+That said, you might want to consider normalizing the frequencies (e.g., converting to percentages) to help with a more meaningful comparison.
+This allows for a clearer focus on the shape of the distribution rather than the absolute frequencies Small thing, real impact..

 Q: What software can I use to create a frequency polygon?